- Help us to recreate and sail eco-friendly pirate ships in London and around the world

 Individuals & Groups – anyone interested in history, our maritime heritage or traditional sailing.

-Businesses – any organisation considering sponsorship and/or corporate team-building days.
+Businesses – any organisation considering sponsorship and/or corporate team-building days, or interested in eco-friendly cargo transportation.

 Schools & Charities – a great opportunity for practical and historical learning experiences.